 Anchoring (stern to the shore) is the predominant way of mooring in Greece, either in ports or in coves out in the open sea space.
 That is why we feel that we had to provide a whole anchoring system to our guests rather that just an anchor, some chain and some ropes.
 A good slightly oversized (for each yacht size) anchor (like Delta), special swivels between the anchor and the chain, a very long chain (70m, 85m and over 100m depending on the size of the yacht), colored plastic chain markings for length estimation, an electric windlass, rope to chain attachment to the boat and a self-levelling buoy to mark the anchor position in the sea, are all standard equipment at the bow section of our yachts.
 A second anchor with 10m of chain and two pieces of 50m of rope is also provided as standard auxiliary equipment.
 Fenders of various shapes and sizes with cloth covers (to look nice) protect each yacht when moored in crowded ports.
 Some yachts are also equipped with electric chain counters fitted at the cockpit console.

 Comfort in the cockpit area is provided by a well designed sprayhood with an opening central section, a large bimini with jockey to provide shade for the crew and the helmsman, teak cockpit floor, teak cockpit seats and comfortable cockpit cushions in leatherette.
 A cockpit shower with hot and cold water is always available.
 All Dufour yachts in our fleet are equipped with the famous cockpit plancha and sink for great BBQ cooking outdoors.
 Some yachts are also equipped with a cockpit fridge!
-A good quality tender and Honda’s latest air-cooled outboard engine are provided as standard on all yachts in our fleet at no extra cost.
+A good quality tender is provided as standard on all yachts in our fleet at no extra cost.
 Flippers, masks and snorkles and various water toys are also provided on every yacht.

 Comfort inside each yacht is enhanced by sanitary covers to all beds, good quality linen, and a generous supply of towels.
 Saloon seats are covered by leatherette material to allow meticulous cleaning after each trip.
 Led lights, blinds, mosquito screens to all hatches and electric fans in each cabin help to keep a cool environment, while some yachts are equipped with air-conditioning too.
 Large capacity refrigerators relative to the yacht size have also been a selection criterion for our yacht acquisitions.
 A stereo system with radio, speakers both inside the boat and out in the cockpit and usb auxiliary input port (ready for connection of your own devices) can provide your kind of entertainment at all times.